This is KTH

 KTH Royal Institute of Technology in Stockholm is the largest and oldest technical university in Sweden.
 No less than one-third of Sweden’s technical research and engineering education capacity at university level is provided by KTH.

 Education and research spans from natural sciences to all branches of engineering and includes Architecture, Industrial Management and Urban Planning.
-There are a total of 13,400 first and second level students and almost 1,900 doctoral students.
-KTH has 4,900 employees.

 Several national research centres are hosted by KTH.
 KTH is also a major partner in two out of three European Knowledge and Innovation Communities formed by the prestigious EU organization EIT (European Institute of Innovation and Technology); InnoEnergy within the field sustainable energy and EIT ICT Labs within information and communication research.
 Five strategic multidisciplinary research platforms have been formed to further enhance KTH’s attraction as a major strategic research partner.

 KTH is an international university with many international researchers and students, especially at Master’s level.
 Extensive international research and educational exchange programmes allow for exchange with universities and colleges in Europe, the U.S. and Australia, but also increasingly in Asia.
 KTH is a partner in several international university networks such as CLUSTER and T.I.M.E.